 The use of botulinum toxin as an investigative and treatment modality for strabismus is well reported in the medical literature.
 However, it is unclear how effective it is in comparison with other treatment options for strabismus.

 The primary objective was to examine the efficacy of botulinum toxin therapy in the treatment of strabismus compared with alternative conservative or surgical treatment options.
 This review sought to ascertain those types of strabismus that particularly benefit from the use of botulinum toxin as a treatment option (such as small angle strabismus or strabismus with binocular potential, i.e. the potential to use both eyes together as a pair).
 The secondary objectives were to investigate the dose effect and complication rates associated with botulinum toxin.

-Two review authors independently selected studies and extracted data.
-We used standard methods expected by Cochrane and assessed the certainty of the evidence using GRADE.
-We defined ocular alignment as an angle of deviation of less than or equal to 10 prism dioptres.
+We used standard methods expected by Cochrane and assessed the certainty of the body of evidence using GRADE.

-Six RCTs were eligible for inclusion.
-We judged the included studies as at a mixture of low, unclear and high risk of bias.
-We did not consider any of the included studies as at low risk of bias for all domains.
+We included four RCTs with 242 participants that enrolled adults with esotropia or exotropia, children with acquired esotropia, and children with infantile esotropia.
+The follow-up period ranged from six to 36 months.
+Two studies were conducted in Spain, and one each in Canada and South Africa.
+We judged the included studies to have a mixture of low, unclear and high risk of bias.
+We did not consider any of the included studies to be at low risk of bias for all domains.